Plan your epic East Coast Tasmania road trip with this itinerary, including the top places to visit with or without kids.

-A national park since 1916, covered with a wide variety of flora and fauna and home to the impressive Hazards range, Freycinet National Park is extremely popular as a bushwalking and camping destination.
+A national park since 1916, covered with a wide variety of flora and fauna and home to the impressive Hazards Range, Freycinet National Park is extremely popular as a bushwalking and camping destination.

-You will need to purchase a parking pass for entry into the national park, and there are hefty fines if you are caught without one.
-The money raised from the fees goes directly towards the upkeep of the parks and reserves.
+National parks pass – The money raised from the fees goes directly towards the parks and reserves upkeep.
 It is used to maintain and upgrade visitor facilities, walking tracks and information booths.
-The pass cost us $25 for the day for one car, and there are other options available on the National Parks and Wildlife WEBSITE.
+The pass options available are on the National Parks and Wildlife website.

 Bushwalking Tips for Freycinet National Park